The maximum distinctness of physical systems: Counting distinct states in time

 If the time evolution \eqn{kett} passes through a sequence of mutually orthogonal states $\ket{\psi(t_k)}$ at times $t_k$, then

-{\em Thus the frequencies $\nu_n$ are the only characteristic of the dynamical law that constrains orthogonal evolution.}
+Thus the frequencies $\nu_n$ are the \textit{only} characteristic of the dynamical law that constrains orthogonal evolution.

-Given a definition of frequency width $\W$, we seek the minimum value of $\W$ possible in an evolution \eqn{orthogt} with $\N$ mutually orthogonal states in time $\T$.
-This also determines the maximum $\N$ for given $\W$ and $\T$.
+Given a definition of average frequency width $\W$, we count the \textit{maximum number} $N$ of distinct states that can occur for a given value of $\W$ in a given time.
+We do this by finding the \textit{minimum value} of $\W$ for a given $N$.